CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 .50 BMG M33 Ball   | 706.7gr bullet              | 18013     | 134 | 45in     |                              |
 .50 BMG M903 SLAP  | 355gr tungsten AP bullet    | 17083     | 131 | 45in     |  Can't be used with M107A1   |
 .410 000 shot      | 5 000 pellets               | 1530      | 39  | 18in     |                              |

+###Adjustment Criteria
+If the resulting base damage is below specific thresholds, apply one of three multipliers.
+If the base damage is less than 20, the multiplier is 1.333.
+Else, if the base damage less than 30, the multiplier is 1.222.
+Else, if the base damage is less than 40, the multiplier is 1.111.
+Ammunition with damage of 40 or higher will generally have no arbitrary multiplier given to its basic variant.

+As for terminal ballistics, hollowpoints variant should be at least 25% more effective against a completely unarmored target, in order for the difference to be considered relevant.
+Conversely, the base FMJ variation should ideally be at least 25% more effective against a reasonable level of armor for that ammunition to encounter.
+This recommendation will inform how much armor penetration the two variants should have.

+For ammunition that would not be expected to defeat soft body armor (i.e. kevlar), test the difference in damage against both 8 and 16 armor.
+For reference, 16 is the current cut protection a kevlar vest offers.
+In at least one of these contexts, preferably both, the standard FMJ should have 25% or higher damage than the hollowpoint version.

+For ammunition expected to defeat soft body armor but not hard body armor (i.e. ballistic vest with ceramic plates), perform the same tests against armor values of 23 and 45.
+For reference, the latter number is the current cut protection of a ceramic-plated MBR vest, and the latter is half that (rounded up).
+Again, at least one of those scenarios, preferably both, should involve a high enough difference in armor penetration for the FMJ variant to perform at least 25% better than the JHP variant.

 # LIQUIDS:
 Multi-charge items are weighed by the charge/use.
 If you have an item that contains 40 uses, it'll weigh 40x as much (when found in-game) as you entered in the JSON.
 Liquids are priced by the 250mL unit, but handled in containers.
 This can cause problems if you create something that comes in (say) a gallon jug (15 charges) and price it at the cost of a jug's worth: it'll be 15x as expensive as intended.